 Child Support Calculator

-Reviewed by TheLegalCalc Editorial Team | Last updated: April 2026
+Reviewed by TheLegalCalc Editorial TeamLegal disclaimer

 Estimate monthly child support payments using your state's guidelines - Income Shares or Percentage model.

-How the California Child Support calculator works
+How this Child Support calculator works

-California child support laws: what you need to know
+Child Support laws across the U.S.: what you need to know

 Frequently asked questions